 The MII's Code of Ethics and Practice was drawn up to provide ethical guidance for Mediators in their practice.
-All Associate, Certified and Practitioner Members of the MII agree to be bound by the Code of Ethics and Practice.
+All Members and Advanced Members of the MII agree to be bound by the Code of Ethics and Practice.

 Complaints may or may not be upheld or may be resolved between the parties.
 There is no public register of those Mediators against whom a complaint has been received.

 This Complaints Adjudication Procedure sets out how complaints relating to a Member of the MII will be dealt with by the MII.
 It does not affect anyone's legal rights.

 The MII encourages the use of direct communication and a conciliatory approach wherever possible when dealing with complaints, being mindful that mediation exists to facilitate communication and negotiation, to promote voluntary decision making by the parties to a dispute and to assist them to reach a mutually acceptable solution.